London to Brighton bike ride – The Event

 The ride continued, did I say legs were seizing and cramps developing and then a nightmare at 40 miles, a rest.
 Unhinging ourselves from our bikes and treading with trepidation until we felt walking was normal again – co-ordination was somewhat lost at this point.
 Oh but the nightmare, 12 miles to the finish line but Ditchling Beacon ahead of us… a one-mile uphill climb of 143 metres with gradients ranging from 9%-16%.

 Ditchling Beacon is the toughest of encounters.
 You’ve been on your bike for the best part of 4 hours, some of us longer, you’ve already tackled several notable hill climbs and covered 46 miles by the time to get to the bottom of this particular nemesis.
 But people did it, and so did several from our group…kudos to them, fantastic energy and commitment.
 As you reached the top you were reminded that this was it…all downhill, at last.

-Freewheeling at this point is not for the faint hearted, so some adopted a more cautious approach.
+Freewheeling at this point is not for the faint-hearted, so some adopted a more cautious approach.
 A couple more miles along a flat cycle track and then paradise…Brighton Pier and finally we get a mention as we cross the finish line.
-Relief and huge satisfaction ensues.
+Relief and huge satisfaction ensue.

-Would we do it again?
+Would we do the bike ride again?
 Now is not the time to ask, the aches and bruising is still raw!

 But here’s the really important stuff.
-The Heartthrobes managed to raise over £1,000 in support of British Heart Foundation.
-For more information about the charity please visit. https://www.bhf.org.uk/[ssba]
+The Heartthrobes managed to raise over £1,000 in support of the British Heart Foundation.
+For more information about the charity please visit- https://www.bhf.org.uk/[ssba]